alm-tools/alm/docs/contributing/README.md

 Our goal with this project is to have a super simple + low barrier to entry for development.
 All you should need is nodejs + git.
 There should be be no complexity in the development setup or workflow.

+# Requirements
+You need:

+* git (If you are windows please install the version of git that has git bash and run `npm install` from that).
+* node v4+ (I use node v5 personally)

 # Setup
 ```
 git clone https://github.com/alm-tools/alm.git